Welcome to the sisterhood

 WHAT WE DO

-We run super fun, down to earth dance classes for women that blend Afro, Dancehall, Booty and Hip-Hop dance styles.
+We run super fun, down to earth dance classes for women that blend Afro, Dancehall, Booty and Hip-Hop dance styles into super fun original dance routines.

 We offer 10 week beginners & intermediate courses, casual classes, workshops, a Summer School, tailor-made classes for private groups, dance party nights, performances for events and a lush dance & yoga retreat.